InewoI/Newo.lol/README.md

-This Is My Prvate Dh Lock Script
+This Is My Private Dh Lock Script

 U Can Use It If You Want I Dont Care